 As a result, being a management consultant has become a stamp of value.
 Simply succeeding in the arduous competition to become a consultant can mean that you have the potential to be a great employee.

-This just means that when you hire consultant, there is a tacit guarantee that they bring an exceptional level of analytical proficiency.
+This just means that when you hire a consultant, there is a tacit guarantee that they bring an exceptional level of analytical proficiency.

 Compared with other jobs in financial services, there is a much higher emphasis on innovation.
 Their job is literally to go into a situation where other people have been unable to find a solution.

-The Intensity if Consulting
+The Intensity Of Consulting

 Of course, bankers and lawyers face a similar situation.
-But they will carry out lots of the same tasks under pressure where consultant might carry out a whole range of different things.
+But they will carry out lots of the same tasks under pressure whereas consultants might carry out a whole range of different things.